MChatzakis/BarnesHut-Simulation/README.md

             -i [<int> iterations]
             -t [<int> threads]
             -m Set this to calculate execution time
+            -r Set this to print results after the end of simulation

-eg: ./bhCPP -f ../datasets/input1.txt -i 1000 -t 2 -m
+eg: ./bhCPP -f ../datasets/input1.txt -i 1000 -t 2 -m -r
 ```
 To configure and run for Java (after compilation):
 ```
 java -jar bhJAVA.jar    [<string> dataset]
                         [<int> iterations]
                         [<int> threads]
-                        "stream" when you write "stream" as the forth argument, the parallel stream of Java 8 will be executed
+                        "stream" when you write "stream" as the forth argument, the parallel stream of Java 8 will be executed (If Java 8 is not supported the program wont compile)

 eg: java -jar bhJAVA ../datasets/input1.txt 1000 2
 ```